The Green tensor of the nonstationary Stokes system in the half space: Introduction

 The initial condition $u(\cdot,0)=u_0$ in \eqref{E1.2} is understood by the weak limit \EQ{ \lim_{t\to 0_+} (u(t),w) = (u_0,w) , \quad \forall w \in C^\infty_{c,\si}(\R^n_+), } where $C^\infty_{c,\si}(\R^n_+)=\{ w \in C^\infty_c(\R^n_+;\R^n): \div w=0\}.$ A strong limit is unavailable unless we further assume $u_0$ is solenoidal, see Theorem \ref{Convergence-to-initial-data}.
 This agrees with the expectation that

-There are many results for \eqref{E1.1} in Lebesgue and Sobolev spaces because the Stokes semigroup and the Helmholtz projection are bounded in $L^q(\R^n_+)$.
+There are many results for \eqref{E1.1} in Lebesgue and Sobolev spaces because the Stokes semigroup and the Helmholtz projection are bounded in $L^q(\R^n_+)$, $1<q<\infty$.
 Solonnikov \cite{MR0171094} expressed the solution $u$ in terms of Oseen and Golovkin tensors (see \S\ref{sec2}) and proved estimates of $u_t, \nb^2 u, \nb p$ in $L^q$ in $\R^3_+\times \R_+$, extending the 2D work by Golovkin \cite{MR0128219}.
 Ukai \cite{MR896770} derived an explicit solution formula to \eqref{E1.1} when $f=0$ in $\R^n_+$, expressed in terms of Riesz operators and the solution operators for the heat and Laplace equations in $\R^n_+$.
 It is simpler and different from that of \cite{MR0171094} and gives estimates in $L^q$ spaces trivially.
 Cannone-Planchon-Schonbek \cite{MR1759797} extended \cite{MR896770} for nonzero $f$ using pseudo-differential operators.
 Estimates in borderline $L^1$ and $L^\infty$ spaces are studied by Desch, Hieber, and Pr\"{u}ss \cite{DHP}.
+Koch and Solonnikov \cite{KS-2002} derived gradient estimates of $u$ in $L^q_{x,t}$ for $q>1$ when $f$ is a divergence of some tensor field.
 These results are applied to the study of \eqref{NS} in Lebesgue spaces.

 The pointwise behavior of the solutions of \eqref{NS} is less studied, as the Helmholtz projection is not bounded in $L^\infty$, and there have been no pointwise estimates for $G_{ij}$ except for two special cases to be explained below.
 To circumvent this difficulty, many researchers expand explicitly